Extremely Simple Streaming Forest: Methods

 In all tasks, we incrementally updated HTs and MFs with fixed-sized data batches (100 random samples per batch).
-At each sample size, DTs and DFs were trained with all available data, including current and previous batches.
+At each sample size, DTs, RFs, and GBs were trained with all available data, including current and previous batches.